 A year later, I applied with a winery based in Sonoma and soon after I received a call with the news I was hoping for – an experienced position where I could help lead a small crew and at times follow direct orders from the winemaker.
 That winery is Patz & Hall, a company that produces some of the best Pinot Noir and Chardonnay from Napa and Sonoma.
 I was thrilled and excited that I could continue adding winemaking experience and over time, my original idea fed my inner passion.

 Immediately following that first year, I returned to Napa Valley College and began taking wine related courses.
 My aspiration led me to explore and gain additional winemaking knowledge.
-Almost instantly, I united my passion of winemaking with a vision of producing and having my own wine label.
+Almost instantly, I united my passion of winemaking with a vision of producing wine under my own label.